Banja Luka: 1969 earthquake

 On 26 and 27 October 1969, two devastating earthquakes (6.0 and 6.4 on the Richter scale) damaged many buildings in Banja Luka.
-Around 20 to 23 people were killed, and over a thousand injured.
+Around 20 to 23 people were killed, and over a thousand were injured.
 A large building called Titanik in the centre of the town was razed to the ground, and the area was later turned into a central public square.
 With contributions from all over Yugoslavia, Banja Luka was repaired and rebuilt.
 During this period a large Serb population moved to the city from the surrounding villages, and from more distant areas in Herzegovina.

 Bosnian War

-During the 1990s, the city underwent considerable changes when the Bosnian War broke out.
-Upon the declaration of Bosnian-Herzegovinian independence and the establishment of the Republika Srpska, Banja Luka became the de facto centre of the entity's politics.
+Even though there were no open hostilities between the warring sides in Banja Luka, the city's Bosniak and Croat populations were systematically intimidated, harassed, tortured, their property was seized and the city was ethnically cleansed.

-Nearly all of Banja Luka's Croats and Bosniaks were expelled during the war and all of the city's 16 mosques, including the Ferhat Pasha Mosque, were stacked with explosives and destroyed.
-A court ruling resulted in the authorities of Banja Luka having to pay $42 million for the destruction of the mosques.
-Later, an estimated 40,000 Serbs from Croat- and Bosniak-dominated areas of Bosnia, having been exiled from their homes, settled in Banja Luka.
-However, the Banja Luka district court later overturned the ruling stating that the claims had exceeded a three-year statute of limitations.
-The Bosniak community vowed to appeal against the decision.
+1994 Banja Luka incident

-On 7 May 2001, several thousand Serb nationalists attacked a group of Bosniaks and members of the diplomatic corps attending a ceremony of marking the reconstruction of the historic 16th-century Ferhadija mosque.
-There were indications of police collaboration.
-More than 30 individuals were injured during the attack, and on 26 May, Murat Badić, who had been in a coma after the attack, died from head injuries.
-Fourteen Bosnian Serb nationalists were jailed for starting the riots.
+On 28 February 1994, an incident occurred in which four Republika Srpska Air Force aircraft, which had violated Bosnia's no-fly zone and bombed a factory, were shot down southwest of Banja Luka by planes from the United States Air Force on behalf of NATO, marking the first active combat action in the alliance's history.